apollographql/apollo-client/docs/source/caching/cache-configuration.md

 An example of a _non-key_ argument is an access token, which is used to authorize a query but _not_ to calculate its result.
 If `monthForNumber` accepts an `accessToken` argument, the value of that argument does _not_ affect the details of the returned `Month` type.

-By default, the cache stores a separate result value for _every unique combination of argument values you provide when querying a particular field_.
+By default, the cache stores a separate value for _every unique combination of argument values you provide when querying a particular field_.
 When you specify a field's key arguments, the cache understands that any _non_-key arguments don't affect that field's value.
-Consequently, if you execute two different `monthForNumber` queries with the _same_ value for `number` but _different_ values for `accessToken`, the cache can safely and efficiently store a _single_ value that acts as the field result for both queries.
+Consequently, if you execute two different queries with the `monthForNumber` field, passing the _same_ `number` argument but _different_ `accessToken` arguments, the second query response will overwrite the first, because both invocations have the same key arguments.

 ## Customizing field reads and writes